Mohamed-Aymn/IEEE-AAST-Alex-SB-Recruitment-form/README.md

 ## Main aim / Breif

-The main aim is to type dynamic code to avoid code repetition due to existence of multiple input fields with different types such as text area, radio buttons, special input fields etc..
+The main aim is to type dynamic code to avoid code repetition due to the existence of multiple input fields with different types such as text area, radio buttons, special input fields, etc..

 [Back To The Top](#table-of-contents)